Ivy-Apps/android-guidebook/README.md

 So, an implication is one-way: **P ⇒ Q** does not mean **Q ⇒ P**.
 This is a key part of formal logic that helps build precise reasoning.

 > [!TIP]
 > Implications are neither good or bad, they are merely facts.
-This makes them good for discussing technical approaches because compared to Pros/Cons or Benefits/Drawbacks implications aren't subjective and biased.
+This makes them good for discussing technical approaches because compared to Pros/Cons or Benefits/Drawbacks, implications aren't subjective nor biased.

 ## Sets